9dots/9dots.io-pages/Oqi2cCe.md

 ---

+## Lesson Overview
+So far, students have learned to [create shelters](), [designed a sustainable food source](), and [crafted essentials for survival]().
+To complete their settlement students will develop infrastructure to connect their houses, and create more efficient farms.

 ## Setup
 ### Materials:

 - Computers with Minecraft
 - Minecraft Day 4 handout

-## Scenario
+## Introduction

-Now that students have established shelters, have learned the skills for harvesting food and making goods, it is time to design a network.
-A community can only exist through collaboration and communication.
-Students will design infrastructure systems to allow for easier collaboration and communication.

 ## Empathize

-### Ask students:
+Provide the students with the current scenario for their characters and get them thinking about how those characters would be feeling.

+1. Ask students, "What have you accomplished so far in Minecraft?"
+	- Created shelters to protect from monsters
+    - Designed farms for sustainable food growth
+    - Used mining and crafting to create

+2. Discuss how the situation would feel for thier character
-How do you feel with only one partner?
-What do you think a community in the real world would be like if there was only 1 or 2 people trying to make it last?
+	- How do you feel with only one partner?
+    - What do you think a community in the real world would be like if there was only 1 or 2 people trying to make it last?

 ## Define

 Students will define the problem that they are trying to solve.
 The problem should be along the lines of “It is hard to be a community without proper systems in place.”

 ## Ideate
+Come up with ideas of how to design a solution for the problem that they have just written down.

-How do villages, cities, and even countries communicate?
-What systems are in place?
+1. Discuss how do villages, cities, and even countries communicate?
+	- Communities have systems in place to help communicate.
+Some examples are:
+    	- The postal service delivering mail
+        - The internet to send and recieve data and messages
+        - Roads and trains to travel to keep people connected physically

-What can you add to our server to make this possible?
-Draw and discuss with your partners.
+2. What could students add to the server to make this possible? 	- Give students five minutes to discuss with their partner
+	- Students will draw and diagram their plans for connecting their settlement
-Examples include systems for keeping plants watered, a system for traveling from one shelter to another, a system for keeping livestock close to your shelter, etc...
+	- Examples include a system for traveling from one shelter to another using the rail system, creating a mail system, and using the Minecraft chat to communicate

+** For mor information on the rail system check out this [Minecraft rail tutorial](http://minecraft.gamepedia.com/Tutorials/Train_station)

 ## Prototype